 - New Hampshire is one of the top states in the country, but so is Idaho.
 If you are considering moving to the Gem State, this guide is ideal for you.

-- Aerial view of a residential neighborhood in New Hampshire.
+- Street view of Lincoln, New Hampshire.

 One of the first things you need to keep in mind when planning to move to the Gem State is that the distance between New Hampshire and Idaho is approximately 2,600 miles.
 In other words, this means that you will be moving across the country.
 It can take up to 21 business days for your items to arrive at your new address, but this period will vary depending on the mover that you hire.